harsha33215/harsha33215/README.md

 # 👋 Hello, I'm Harshavardhan Penumala
+I'm a passionate and motivated **Full Stack Developer** with a strong foundation in both front-end and back-end technologies.
+I enjoy building modern web applications, solving real-world problems through code, and constantly learning to stay updated with the latest in tech.

+---

 👀 **Passionate About:
 Exploring cutting-edge technologies, building innovative solutions, and solving real-world challenges with code.